-An application for this reduction must be made in writing to the local authority.
-Many local authorities will have a special application form.
+You can apply for this reduction in writing to the local council.
+Many local councils will have a special application form.
 Some will ask for supporting evidence, for example, a doctor’s letter.

-If you think that you may be entitled to a reduction because someone in your household is disabled you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.
+If you think that you might be entitled to a reduction because someone in your household is disabled you should consult an experienced adviser.
+Check how to get advice from a Citizens Advice Bureau.

 Discounts and disregards

-The council tax that has to be paid in a property can become very complicated to work out when some people who live in it are disregarded but others are liable to pay.
-There are also extra complications in working out what has to be paid when those who are not disregarded are eligible for a discount, for example because they are the only person who has to pay so can claim a single person discount.
+The Council Tax that has to be paid in a property can become complicated to work out when some people who live in it are disregarded but others are liable to pay.

-- 25 per cent if there is one adult liable to pay the council tax counted as living in the property (a single person's discount)
+- 25% if there is 1 adult liable to pay the Council Tax counted as living in the property, called a single person's discount

-- up to 50 per cent in a range of circumstances like a property being empty or it is a second home or holiday home.
+- up to 50% in a range of circumstances like if the property is empty, a second home or holiday home.

-- living in the property temporarily and it is not your normal home
+- living in the property temporarily and it's not your normal home

-- prisoners or someone in detention awaiting deportation
+- a prisoner or someone in detention awaiting deportation

 - being detained in a hospital or hostel under mental health legislation

-- full-time student on a qualifying course of education (including correspondence or on-line courses); student nurses; Foreign Language Assistants on the official British Council programme
+- a full-time student on a qualifying course of education (including correspondence or on-line courses); a student nurse; a Foreign Language Assistant on the official British Council programme

-- a spouse, civil partner or a dependant of a student who is a non British Citizen and who is not allowed under immigration rules, either to work in the UK or claim benefit
+- a spouse, civil partner or a dependant of a student who is a non British Citizen and who is not allowed under immigration rules to work in the UK or claim benefit

 - a young person on a government training scheme or an apprentice (not all apprentices are disregarded)

-- long-term hospital patient and care home resident
+- a long-term hospital patient and care home resident

-- living in a hostel which provides care or treatment because of your old age, physical or mental disability, past or present alcohol or drug dependence or past or present mental illness
+- living in a hostel which provides care or treatment because you're older, disabled, have past or present alcohol or drug dependence or past or present mental illness

 - staying in a hostel or night shelter, for example, in a Salvation Army or Church Army hostel

-- member of visiting armed forces or their dependants.
+- a member of visiting armed forces or their dependants

 Energy efficiency discount

-You can ask your local authority about their energy efficiency discount scheme for council tax.
+You can ask your local council about their energy efficiency discount scheme for Council Tax.

-For information on council tax discount and energy efficiency, see grants and schemes to help you save money on energy bills.
+For information about energy savings, check if you can get grants and benefits to help you pay energy bills.

 Check if a discount has been applied

-A local authority may automatically send a council tax bill which includes a discount.
+A local council might automatically send a Council Tax bill which includes a discount.
 The discount will be shown on the bill.

-If you believe that you are entitled to a discount and your bill does not show that you have had one, you should apply to the local authority for a discount, as soon as possible.
+If you believe that you're entitled to a discount and your bill does not show that you have had one, you should apply to the local council for a discount as soon as possible.

-If the bill shows that the local authority has applied a discount and you do not think that you should have one, you must tell the local authority within 21 days.
-If you do not do this the local authority may later impose a penalty.
+If the bill shows that the local council has applied a discount and you do not think that you should have one, you must tell the local council within 21 days.
+If you do not do this the local council might later impose a penalty.

 Holiday homes and second homes

-If you have someone living with you who is not liable to pay the council tax on your property, you may be able to apply for a special type of CTR called a 'second adult rebate'.
-You will not be able to claim a second adult rebate as well as a Council Tax Reduction.
-If you are entitled to both, you will receive whichever is the higher.
+If you have someone living with you who is not liable to pay the Council Tax on your property, you might be able to apply for a special type of CTR called a 'second adult rebate'.
+You won't be able to claim a second adult rebate as well as a Council Tax Reduction.
+If you're entitled to both, you will receive whichever is the higher.

 Help with paying for public water and sewerage charges

-You may be entitled to help with paying public water and sewerage charges.
-Your council tax bill may have only water and sewerage charges to pay, for example, if you get maximum Council Tax Reduction.
+You might be entitled to help with paying public water and sewerage charges.
+Your Council Tax bill might have only water and sewerage charges to pay, for example, if you get maximum Council Tax Reduction.
 Find out more about paying for water and sewerage.

-Council tax bills should be sent out by April.
+Council Tax bills should be sent out by April.
 You have the right to pay by 10 instalments.
-Local authorities may accept weekly, fortnightly or monthly payments.
-Some may also offer a reduction in the total bill if it is paid all at once, at the beginning of the year.
+Local councils might accept weekly, fortnightly or monthly payments.
+Some might also offer a reduction in the total bill if it is paid all at once, at the beginning of the year.

-When you have not paid an instalment of council tax on the date it is due, your local authority must issue a reminder, asking for payment within seven days.
-If you fail to pay within this period, you lose the right to pay by instalments.
+When you have not paid an instalment of Council Tax on the date it is due, your local council must issue a reminder, asking for payment within 7 days.
+If you don't pay within 7 days, you lose the right to pay by instalments.
 You'll be asked to pay the rest of the year's Council Tax within 7 days.

-If you are in arrears of council tax, you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.
+If you're in arrears of Council Tax, you should consult an experienced adviser.
+Check how to get advice at a Citizens Advice Bureau.

 Arrears of water and sewerage charges

-If you have arrears of public water and sewerage charges, the local authority may use council tax enforcement measures (see previous paragraph), or if you are on certain benefits it can ask the Department for Work and Pensions (DWP) to make deductions from your benefits for water and sewerage charges.
+If you have arrears of public water and sewerage charges, the local council might use Council Tax enforcement measures, or if you're on certain benefits it can ask the Department for Work and Pensions (DWP) to make deductions from your benefits for water and sewerage charges.

-The decision that you want to appeal may have been taken by the local assessor or by the local authority.
-If you are not sure where to make the appeal you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.
+The decision that you want to appeal might have been taken by the local assessor or by the local council.
+If you're not sure where to make the appeal you should consult an experienced adviser.
+Check how to get advice at a Citizens Advice Bureau.

-What to do if you think your council tax band is wrong
+If you think your Council Tax band is wrong

-In some cases, the local assessor may review your band.
+In some cases, the local assessor might review your band.
 They will write to you to let you know their decision.
-Bear in mind that, if your home is already in band A, which is the lowest band, the local assessor cannot reduce the band further.
+If your home is already in band A, which is the lowest band, the local assessor cannot reduce the band further.

 In some cases, you can make a formal application to have your band changed.
 This is called making a proposal.

-You can make a proposal within six months of:-
+You can make a proposal within 6 months of: